-MU 100 Foundations of Church Music (4)

-Prereg.: Open to all students except those with a music major, minor, or teaching field.
+MU 100 Foundations of Church Music (4) Prereq.: Open to all students except those with a music major, minor, or teaching field.
 In this foundational course for the church musician, students will learn basic theory concepts and songleading techniques.
 Students will also examine a variety of music issues.
-Fall sem.
+Fall.

-MU 101 Beginning Music Theory (2) The student gains a practical approach to the study of music fundamentals, including major and minor keys, scales, rhythm and meter, intervals, triads and harmonic analysis.
+MU 101 Music Theory I (4) The student gains a practical approach to the study of music fundamentals, including major and minor keys, scales, rhythm and meter, intervals, triads and harmonic analysis.
 Students learn basic principles of voice leading through part-writing exercises.
 Frequent aural exercises develop the student's listening skills and encourage sensitivity to harmonic function.
-Meets 3 hours a week.
-Fall sem.
+Meets 5 hours a week.
+Fall, Spring.

-MU 102 Beginning Music Theory (2) Prereq.: Atleast "C-" in MU 101 or music theory placement exam.
+MU 102 Music Theory II (4) Prereq.: At least "C-" in MU 101 or music theory placement exam.
 The student learns music fundamentals, including cadences, non-harmonic tones, triad inversions, diatonic seventh chords in root position and inversions.
 Students learn to apply these principles through part-writing, harmonic analysis, and composition.
-Frequent aural exercises continue to develop the students's listening skills and encourage sensitivity to harmonic function.
-Meets 3 hours a week.
-Spring sem.
+Frequent aural exercises continue to develop the student's listening skills and encourage sensitivity to harmonic function.
+Meets 5 hours a week.
+Fall, Spring.

 MU 105-106 Beginning Hymnplaying (1 each) Prereq.: Audition.
 These courses develop skills needed by a church pianist.
 Students learn how to accompany congregational singing using chording and improvisation in a traditional, evangelistic-style of playing.
 Students also learn piano solos suitable for offertories and perform them in class.
-MU 105: Fall sem.
-MU 106: Spring sem.
+MU 105: Fall.
+MU 106: Spring.

 MU 117-317 Musical Workshop (1 each) Prereq.: Participation in the cast or chorus of the Thanksgiving or Commencement musical production; each level requires the preceding one.
-In this course, students and faculty produce a fully staged, costumed, and lighted musical production for the benefit of a live audience.
+Students and faculty produce a fully staged, costumed, and lighted musical production.

-MU118-318 Opera Workshop (1 each) Prereq.: Audition.
+MU118-419 Opera Workshop (1 each) Prereg.: Audition.
 Students develop individual roles while learning to interact in the theatrical environment.
 Coursework culminates in a public performance.

-MU121-122 Vocal Class I, II (1 each)

-Prereg. for MU 121: Music placement test; prereg. for MU 122: MU 121.
+MU 121-122 Vocal Class I, II (1 each) Prereg. for MU 121: Music placement test; prereg. for MU 122: MU 121.
 Open to all students except vocal music major, teaching field, or minor.
-In these courses, students learn the fundamentals of good vocal technique, communication, practice, and performance.
+Students learn the fundamentals of good vocal technique, communication, practice, and performance.
 Students demonstrate their progress through regular class workshops and performances.
 Meets 3 hours a week.
-MU 121: Fall sem.
-MU 122: Spring sem.
+MU 121: Fall.
+MU 122: Spring.

-MU 145-146 Choral Workshop (1 each)
+MU 145-146 Choral Workshop (1 each) Prereg.: Audition.

-Prereg.: Audition.
 The student joins a choir that is created for a graduate music student with conducting proficiency.
 Rehearsals involve preparation for the student's graduate choral conducting recital.
 This course does not meet undergraduate ensemble requirements.

-MU 161-462 Chamber Music (1 each)
+MU 161-462 Chamber Music (1 each) Prereg.: Audition.

-Prereg.: Audition.
 This course allows music students the opportunity to perform an array of literature from sacred to classical in a variety of performance situations.
+Fall, Spring.

-MU 200 Introduction to Music Education

-(3) Prereq.: At least "C-" in ED 101 and sophomore or above with a major in music education.
+MU 200 Introduction to Music Education (3) Prereg.: At least "C-" in ED 101 and sophomore or above with a major in music education.
 This course is designed as a foundational teaching skills course and involves the student in current reading, various methods of instruction, and the operation and use of classroom visuals and equipment.
 Observation and peer teaching are important elements of this course.
 This course is a prerequisite to all 300- and 400-level music education courses.
 Fall.